 "The equipment list is too numerous to mention it all but, I'll give the main highlights:

-I'm running Cubase Pro 9.5.
-I had a Mackie Control Universal Pro and two Extender Pros for 24 moving faders of mixing (unlimited if you factor in the layers), as you see in the picture, but the faders went and they wouldn’t support it...so I switched to a Slate Digital Raven MTI2 as my controller (virtual console).
-As cool as Raven is, I miss the feel of moving real faders, so I changed to an icon QCon Pro X and an icon QCon Pro XS for 24 motorized faders.
+I used to have a Mackie Control Universal Pro and two Extender Pros for 24 moving faders of mixing (unlimited if you factor in the layers), but the faders went and they wouldn’t support it...so I switched to a Slate Digital Raven MTI2 as my controller (virtual console).
+As cool as Raven is, I missed the feel of moving real faders, so I changed to an icon QCon Pro X and two icon QCon Pro XS for 24 motorized faders.
 They are AWESOME and it really feels like I’m mixing on a real console.

-A Sound Techniques A Range Channel Strip-Sunset Sound Limited Edition (only 25 made)...this unit sounds AMAZING and it's a piece of Rock history (and Danny White, owner of Sound Techniques is a really great guy), Dizengoff D4 and Type 47 (EMI REDD 47 console mic pre clones), Dizengoff type 124 (EMI RS124 compressor clone), Revive Audio modified Warm Audio Pultec tube EQ, Retro Doublewide Vari Mu Compressor, three H2 Audio 2128 mic pres (Olympic Studios Helios type 69 console mic pre), two Sunset Sound Tutti mic pres (Sunset Sound Studios custom DeMedio console mic pres), 6 CAPI FD312 (including two of the new MK II versions, all DeMideo console designs), two Revive Audio modded Warm Audio WA-412 (API clone) 4 channel mic pres (for a total of eight channels), Warm Audio WA-73 (Neve 1073 and WA-273 mic pre clones), Presonus Digimax DP88 8 channel mic pre, A-Designs P1 (Quad Eight mic pre), Vintech 573 (Neve 1073 mic pre), Golden Age Pre73 (Neve 1073 mic pre) modded by Zen Pro Audio (Warren is GREAT, my pre had the knobs broken in shipping and he replaced them free of charge), three CAPI V26 mic pres (vintage API console mic pre clones, two of which I use for my Line 6 Helix guitar processor) and my Daking mic pre one (Trident mic pre), stock Golden Age Pre73 (which I use for one bass channel), two ART MPA II Pro with Sylvania NOS tubes (one I used to use for my Cascade Vin jet ribbon mics for drum overheads, but I switched to a pair of Joly modded NT5 pencil mics for the overheads ).
+A Sound Techniques A Range Channel Strip-Sunset Sound Limited Edition (only 25 made)...this unit sounds AMAZING and it's a piece of Rock history (and Danny White, owner of Sound Techniques is a really great guy), Dizengoff D4 and Type 47 (EMI REDD 47 console mic pre clones), Dizengoff type 124 (EMI RS124 compressor clone), Revive Audio modified Warm Audio Pultec tube EQ, Retro Doublewide Vari Mu Compressor, three H2 Audio 2128 mic pres (Olympic Studios Helios type 69 console mic pre), two Sunset Sound Tutti mic pres (Sunset Sound Studios custom DeMedio console mic pres), 6 CAPI FD312 (including two of the new MK II versions, all DeMideo console designs), two Revive Audio modded Warm Audio WA-412 (API clone) 4 channel mic pres (for a total of eight channels), Warm Audio WA-73 (Neve 1073 and WA-273 mic pre clones), Presonus Digimax DP88 8 channel mic pre, A-Designs P1 (Quad Eight mic pre), Vintech 573 (Neve 1073 mic pre), Universal Audio LA-610 Channel Strip, Golden Age Pre73 (Neve 1073 mic pre) modded by Zen Pro Audio (Warren is GREAT, my pre had the knobs broken in shipping and he replaced them free of charge), three CAPI V26 mic pres (vintage API console mic pre clones), Daking mic pre one (Trident mic pre), stock Golden Age Pre73 (which I use for one bass channel), two ART MPA II Pro with Sylvania NOS tubes (one I used to use for my Cascade Vin jet ribbon mics for drum overheads, but I switched to a pair of Joly modded NT5 pencil mics for the overheads...now using Slate modeling pencil mics ).
 M-Audio DMP3 modded by JJ Audio, Joemeek VC1Q (which I use for my other Bass DI) and a Focusrite Platinum Twintrack Pro.
 For outboard effects I have (among others) a Kurzweil Rumour, a Lexicon MX200, two Behringer V-Verbs and a Rocktron Intellifex